McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 	4. Open Harvester.py by right-clicking the file and selecting Edit with IDLE 3.5.
 	5. Run the script by hitting F5.
 	6. Open Collection_Creator.py by right-clicking the file and selecting Edit with IDLE 3.5.
-	7. Run the script by hitting F5.
+	10. Run the script by hitting F5.
-	8. Send the newly created Collection_Additions.csv, Collections_Deletions.csv, and Collections_Updates.csv files for Drupal processing.
+	11. Send the newly created Collection_Additions.csv, Collections_Deletions.csv, and Collections_Updates.csv files for Drupal processing.

+	Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master.csv file created by the script, Collection_Creator.py.
+In any case necessary (eg. uncertainty in this consistency), follow the steps below to create a valid Master.csv file for which to perform the data update.

+	5a.
+Download the latest version of all data pages available at the McMaster library website [here.] (https://library.mcmaster.ca/geospatial-export-records.csv)
+	5b.
+Save the file to the local directory, C:\Home\GeoPortal-Collection.
+	5c.
+Rename the file as Master.csv.

 ## Resource: Geospatial_Data.csv